The Philosophy of Science

 Here I would like to mention some things about science in general.
 Any scientist should reflect now and then over what science, research and technology is all about.
 The philosophy of science is also a topic I enjoy thinking about in my spare time.
 I think many "common" people barely understand what scientists do and by that I mean not even in terms of methodology and working principles.
 (If you want to know more about my research topics in particular, there is a specific page for this in the menu.)

 All the things I write here are personal reflections and it may well be that other scientists (and philosophers) do not agree with me.
 The theory of science is a subject of philosophy and contains somewhat more subjective discussions.
 I am far from the best person to write about it as I have only taken a few basic courses, but perhaps my texts here can act as a source of inspiration to make more people interested in the topic.
-I do think it is very important for everyone to be aware of what science really is.
+I do think it is very important for everyone to reflect upon what science really is.

 The texts below remain under construction and will grow with time.